-Neck and back pain makes daily activities unbearable and can be very difficult to diagnose and treat.
+Neck and back pain can make daily activities unbearable and can be very difficult to diagnose and treat.
 Many people don’t consider the neck and back when they think about joint pain, but the spine has many joints.

-The spine begins at the base of the skull and is made up of 24 bones and seven small vertebrae.
-The joints between the vertebrae are called facets.
-Discs of cartilage in the facet joints stabilize and support the vertebrae while keeping the spine mobile.
+The spine begins at the base of the skull and is made up of 24 bones and seven small vertebrae.1 The joints between the vertebrae are called facets.2 Discs of cartilage in the facet joints stabilize and support the vertebrae while keeping the spine mobile.

 The cartilage in these facet joints can deteriorate with age, discs can slip, and bone spurs grow to adapt to deteriorating cartilage.
 All of these things can result in severe pain, stiffness, and nerve pressure in the back and neck.

 Arthritis in Back

-Pain in the back can be due to osteoarthritis of the spine, which is marked by the breakdown of cartilage of the discs and joints in this region.
-When suffering from osteoarthritis, one may experience bone spurs that put pressure on the nerves of the spinal column.
-Since the spine is connected to all other parts of the body, this may even cause pain or weakness radiating down through the arms and legs.
+Pain in the back can be due to osteoarthritis of the spine, which is marked by the breakdown of the cartilage of the discs and joints in this region.4,5,7 When suffering from osteoarthritis, one may experience bone spurs that put pressure on the nerves of the spinal column.3 Since the spine is connected to all other parts of the body, this may even cause pain or weakness radiating down through the legs.
 However, one may be able to alleviate some of the back pain by lying down when it worsens.

 Arthritis in Neck

-Arthritis of the neck is often categorized as cervical osteoarthritis and is marked by pain that radiates between the shoulders.
-Other neck arthritis symptoms include stiffness first thing in the morning and pain that gets worse again at the end of the day.
+Arthritis of the neck is often categorized as cervical osteoarthritis and is marked by pain that radiates between the shoulders.6,7,8,9 Other neck arthritis symptoms include stiffness first thing in the morning and pain that gets worse again at the end of the day.
 Like arthritis in the back, another common marker of arthritis in the neck is bone spurs that pinch nerves and move pain down into the arms.
-Over 85 percent of people over the age of 60 have at least some degree of this painful condition.

 Early Warning Signs of Arthritis in the Back and Neck